DavidVentura/blog/blog/raw/postgres-lib/POST.md

 - Loading of dynamic extensions
 - Prepared statements

-There is a fundamental limitation with this approach, the library is single-threaded only, so you can't execute concurrent queries.
+There is a fundamental limitation with this approach: the library is single-threaded only, so you can't execute concurrent queries.